a close up of a computer screen with a triangle pattern

 Increased profitability

-One of the main reasons businesses opt for offshore accounting is to save on taxes and increase profitability.
+One of the main reasons businesses opt for offshore accounting services is to save on taxes and increase profitability.
 Offshore jurisdictions often have lower tax rates than the United States, allowing you to keep more of your profits.

 Access to specialized expertise